mars0i/masonclj/README.md

 (MASON is a Java library for [agent-based modeling](https://en.wikipedia.org/wiki/Agent-based_model).
-Note: This use of "agent" has pretty much nothing to do with the Clojure language *agent* concept.)
+Note: This use of "agent" has nothing to do with the Clojure language *agent* concept.)

 ## What's in masonclj and how does one use it?